jsarnowski96/pysql-console/README.md

 add <value 1> <value 2> ... <value n>: append new row to the selected table - in development edit <row_id>: modify the specified row in the selected table - in development
-status: returns the current user's session data.
+status: returns the current user's session data. switch <table>: switches current focus to another table.
-change: removes focus from the selected table.
 help: displays the list of available commands and aliases delete <row_id>: delete the specified row ID in the selected table - in development drop <table>|<database>: drop the target table or database (destructive) - in development